An in-depth detailed article on Behavioral Targeting and how it can benefit publishers/webmasters with industry case studies and examples.

 Benefits to Visitors/Users

-- Recognize your Interests – Personality is multi-faceted.
+Personality is multi-faceted.
 People are full of interests.
-Visiting traveling related sites, doesn’t mean you are only interested in ads from orbitz or priceline.
-Gathering extensive data on demographics over a long period of time will help refine algorithms and take into account the multi dimensionality of people’s interest.
+Visiting traveling-related sites, doesn’t mean you are only interested in ads from Orbitz or priceline.
+Gathering extensive data on demographics over a long period of time will help refine algorithms and take into account the multi-dimensionality of people’s interests.

 So you see, Behavioral Targeting can be beneficial to Publishers as well.
 Have you used Behavioral Targeting on your website or have a case study to share?
 We’d love to hear!